Married and in Love

 Married and in Love is a 1940 American film directed by John Farrow.

 Plot

 A doctor, Leslie Yates, and a writer, Doris Wilding, once romantically involved, run into each other after a long time apart.
 Both are now married to other people.

-Leslie invites her out to dinner, along with their spouses.
-Their affection for one another is rekindled.
+Leslie asks her, along with their spouses, to dinner.
+Their love for one another is reignited.
 Helen, tipsy after dinner, lets Leslie know she can tell he's fondly remembering his former flame.
 Leslie's guilt gets the better of him, Helen having financed his way through medical school, but his heartstrings are pulling him in another direction.

 Things come to a head when Paul walks in on his wife and Leslie sharing a kiss.
 Although they are hesitant to continue with plans for the four to again meet for dinner, they all do.
 During the course of events, everyone realizes he or she is wed to the right person after all.